 The third part of the booking options are the Additional Settings.
 These include min and max dates for residents/non residents (if you have the the GIS mapping turned on), takedown time and minimum reservation block size.

 - Name – what you would like the booking option to be called.

 - Block – Think of this as an inventory based system.
 When your booking structure has a bookable type of block then the customer can only rent out the full Availability you set.
 For example, if you create an availability from 8:00 am to 12:00 pm.
 Then the customer will have to rent the resource from 8:00 am to 12:00pm.

 - By Minute – This setting allows the customer to have more flexibility.
 For the same availability above (8:00 am to 12:00 pm) the customer would be allowed to book any time between the start and end time.
 For example, 8:00 am to 9:00 am.

 - Disabled: Resources with this type will not display online at all

-- Visible: Resource with this type will display online, but you will not be able to see the availability calendar or request a reservation
+- Visible Only: Resource with this type will display online, but you will not be able to see the availability calendar or request a reservation

-- Require Admin Approval: Resources are visible online and customers can request to reserve a time slot.
+- Request Only (aka Require Admin Approval): Resources are visible online and customers can request to reserve a time slot.
 This will not block off the time until the Admin creates the event

-- Allow Purchase: Resources are visible online and customers can purchase that time on the spot.
+- Book (signed in) otherwise request (aka Allow Purchase): Resources are visible online and customers can purchase that time on the spot.
 This will block out the resource and create an event.
-If they are not logged into DASH Online, they can either choose to login to book or reserve the spot.
+If they are not logged into Dash Online, they can either choose to login to book or reserve the spot.

-- Force Purchase: Requires customer to login to DASH Online in order to book their reservation.
+- Book (signed in) no request option (aka Force Purchase): Requires customer to login to Dash Online in order to book their reservation.